 Clinically vulnerable staff and children

-Staff and children who are clinically vulnerable or have underlying health conditions but are not clinically extremely vulnerable, may continue to attend early years and childcare settings in line with current guidance.Schools
+Staff and children who are clinically vulnerable or have underlying health conditions but are not clinically extremely vulnerable, may continue to attend early years and childcare settings in line with current guidance.

+See the Guidance note and individual risk assessment for staff that are CEV and CV

+Schools

 Schools continue to remain open for all children and young people as they have since the start of the autumn term for the duration of the national restrictions.